 •Relation (multiple occurrences): the connector can be used to connect two elements.
 There is a relation between elements A and B that is defined by a relation connector of this type, and an instance of A exists on the same diagram as an instance of B. See the 'Relation' section below.

 •Draw relations automatically: when this option is set and there is a relation of type multiple occurrences, a connector will be automatically drawn between the two elements on that diagram.
 If there are multiple instances of related elements on the diagram, each instance will be connected to an instance of the other element.
 If there are multiple instances of the target element, the closest instance will be connected.
-If this option is turned off for a connector type, all connectors of the type are removed from the model, but the relations between the elements remain.
-To enable this, you also need to select the check box "Relation (multiple occurrences)".
+If this option is turned off for a connector type when there are automatically drawn relation connectors, all connectors of the type remain drawn.
+To enable this setting, you also need to select the check box "Relation (multiple occurrences)".
 This option is not possible when "Relation (single occurrence)" has been selected.

 •Hide connectors between groups and grouped elements: when this option is set, connectors of this type will not be drawn for elements that are in a group.